perer-li/whitepaper/whitepaper.md

 ### 6. Risks of losing private keys

-After investors transfer TPT to their own digital wallet addresses, the only way to keep the contents of operation address is the relevant encrypted key purchasers have (namely the private key or wallet password).
+After investors transfer TPP to their own digital wallet addresses, the only way to keep the contents of operation address is the relevant encrypted key purchasers have (namely the private key or wallet password).
 The user is responsible for protecting relevant keys and use them to sign transactions which can prove asset ownership.
-Users should understand and accept that if the private key or wallet password is lost or stolen, then acquired TPT associated with the user account (address) or password will not be restored and will be permanently lost.
+Users should understand and accept that if the private key or wallet password is lost or stolen, then acquired TPP associated with the user account (address) or password will not be restored and will be permanently lost.
 The best way to store a login credential is to separate the key into one or several local security stores, preferably not on a public computer.

 ### 7. Risks of being hacked or stolen

-Some hackers, or certain organization, countries may attempt to interrupt the operation of TPT and the Trusted Property Platform, which include but not limited to denial of service attack, Sybil attack, gaming attack, malware attacks or consistency attack.
+Some hackers, or certain organization, countries may attempt to interrupt the operation of TPP and the Trusted Property Platform, which include but not limited to denial of service attack, Sybil attack, gaming attack, malware attacks or consistency attack.

 ### 8. Risks of uninsured loss